egor-tensin/aes-tools/aesxx/utils/README.md

 round keys, intermediate initialization vector values, etc.
 They are primarily intended for debugging purposes.
 Enable verbose output by passing the `--verbose` flag.
-Please note that verbose output can only be produced when *not* using the "boxes" interface (the `--use-boxes` flag).

 ### encrypt_block